Scepticism in Greece and Macedonia over proposed name deal - Journal du Cameroun

 However both governments face significant hurdles at home over the deal, with the countries’ main opposition parties refusing to support it.

-Street protests have also been held in both nations against any compromise, and additional demonstrations are expected in Greece in the coming days.
+Street protests have also been held in both nations against any compromise.

+New demonstrations against the deal were announced to be held in Athens on Friday and Saturday in front of the parliament.

 Even Greeks who admit the row had gone on too long say the compromise was painful and could still leave their country empty-handed.